sukrucildirr/smc-inference-server/README.md

     ```
     * **Note**: This script expects your system to have available GPUs and will launch a server for each `WORKER_ID` as defined in the script.
 Modify the script if you need to control the number of workers or GPU assignments.

+    To kill containers, run `docker stop llamppl-worker-X && docker rm llamppl-worker-X`

 3.  **Start the Load Balancer**:
-    In a **separate terminal**, start the FastAPI load balancer.
+    If you want to use multiple GPUs, in a **separate terminal**, start the FastAPI load balancer.
 This component will distribute incoming requests among your backend inference servers.

+    The workers take some time to start as there is a sleep timer in the startup script, so this should be run once they are finished.

     ```bash
     uvicorn load_balancer:app --host 0.0.0.0 --port 8000